mozilla/pontoon/docs/dev/setup.rst

 ===============

-The following describes how to set up an instance of the site on your computer for development with Docker and docker-compose.
+The following describes how to set up an instance of the site on your computer for development with Docker.

    ..
 Warning::